 The Web offers so many ways to engage people, as long as you’re putting the right content in front of the right people.
 Yet, the sheer diversity and quantity of engagement opportunities are far greater on Websites than anywhere else.
 Why does this matter for marketers?

 Today, marketers must focus not just on reach but on engagement — high-value brand interactions — and of course, actual leads and sales.
 Think of it this way: there are banner impressions and then there are lasting impressions.
 Engagement helps brands make lasting impressions with target audiences.

 Web marketers, do you have an Engagement plan?
 Here are 10 good ideas to help you engage customers: http://bit.ly/aZ8pzP

 Experience guru Mark Hurst of GoodExperience.com puts it best:

 “True innovation tends to be like this: created for the love of it, for the good of the user, and with technology operating solely as a tool .”

-Social media continues to grow in use, usefulness and buzz.
-But the real importance of social media is that it’s become a part of everyday communications for the majority of people.
-As we’ve been saying, businesses need to be where their customers are.
+Social media continues to grow in use, usefulness, and buzz.
+But the real importance of social media is that it’s becoming a part of everyday communications for a massive number of people.
+As the saying goes, businesses need to position themselves where their customers are.